Nanny Share Guide

 Start Payroll Free →

-Updated April 2026 · Verified against IRS Publication 926, current DCFSA limits, and 2026 nanny rate data
+Updated July 2026 · Verified against IRS Publication 926, current DCFSA limits, and mid-2026 metro nanny rate surveys

 Hiring a nanny is one of the more expensive options for childcare.
 A nanny share — where two families employ the same nanny to care for both sets of children — can cut that cost roughly in half while still giving each family the personalized, in-home care they wanted in the first place.
 The arrangement is also great for the nanny: in a typical share, the nanny earns about 30% more per hour than they would caring for one family alone.